ElektroStudios/WalkingBreak-plugin-for-DemonBuddy-Diablo-III-bot/README.md

 ## 💪 Contributing

-This project is discontinued and archived, sice the bot DemonBuddy is dead.
+This project is discontinued and archived, since the bot DemonBuddy is dead.

 ## 💰 Beyond Contribution